What Is a Spinal Shock? Symptoms, Causes and How Long it Lasts

 Prognosis of Spinal Shock

-Spinal shock tends to follow predictable, stereotypical patterns – though no specific treatment is deemed necessary above others.
+Spinal shock tends to follow predictable patterns — though no specific treatment is deemed necessary above others.
 The presence of spinal shock, however, suggests a serious spinal cord injury.
-Yet, it should be noted that the severity of the spinal shock is not a good gauge for either the severity of or the prognosis for the spinal cord injury.
+Yet, it should be noted that the severity of the spinal shock is not a good gauge for either the severity or the prognosis of the spinal cord injury.

 Spinal cord injuries tend to change over time.
 The more severely compressed the spinal cord is, the less likely full recovery will be.
 If the spinal cord is severed, full recovery is extremely unlikely.
 The location of the injury is also a good indicator of prognosis.
 The lower the injury is, the less severe the mobility and other impairments will be.